 Most of the houses & commercial bldgs in the red zone had been demolished by CERA.
 A few houses still to go.
 They were boarded, fence cordoned & danger taped, some with asbestos warning tapes.

 Tress & shrubs were left by CERA, but most of the red zone was overgrown.
 Some areas were mown & some areas fenced off, a parkland effect, but most of the residential red zone along Avon River was unfenced.
 White & black signs attached to red zone fencing read:

 Like Pages Rd Bridge, Swanns Rd Bridge was just patch repaired & neglected by CERA / SCIRT, although good citizens of Christchurch were expected by CERA / SCIRT to still use those bridges.
-What a disgrace more than 4 years post 22.02.11 quake!
+A disgrace more than 4 years post 22.02.11 quake.
 SCIRT had repaired abutments at Stanmore Rd Bridge & Avondale Rd Bridge.
 There were detours along Dallington Tce & Avonside Dr, as Gayhurst Rd Bridge was being repaired by SCIRT.